 Take us through a standard workday for you--what are some of the things you do as a translator?

-I am lucky in that being self-employed means that I do not have to stick to a strict routine and can organise my days as I like.
+I am lucky in that being self-employed means that I do not have to stick to a strict routine and can organize my days as I like.
 As I love being outdoors, exploring and hiking, I plan my timetable according to where in the world I am, the weather forecast and, of course, my workload.
 This being said, I noticed that I am most productive in the morning, so this is when you are most likely to find me at my desk.

 I love that my assignments are varied.
-Most translators have domains they specialise in, and mine are Environment & Sustainability, International Development, Outdoor Activities & Sports, as well as Marketing, Media & Entertainment.
+Most translators have domains they specialize in, and mine are Environment & Sustainability, International Development, Outdoor Activities & Sports, as well as Marketing, Media & Entertainment.
 I also accept tasks outside of these specialisms, provided I know I can do a good job of translating them.
 I love that I constantly learn new things while translating – another perk of the job!

 What apps, tools, or resources could you not live without in your work?